Skip to Main Content

 Zotero is a free citation manager that you can download from the internet.

-It works with most web browsers, and both mac and pc's.
-It helps organize your citations, creates bibliographies, and works with Microsoft Word for in-text citations.
+It works with most web browsers, and both Apple and PCs.
+It helps organize your citations, creates bibliographies, and works with Microsoft Word and Google Docs for in-text citations.

 Zotero Basics

 With your free account, you receive 300 MB of storage.
-(There are paid plans if you need more storage.)
+There are paid plans if you need more storage, or you can save PDFs to another location and link to them in the Zotero record.

 Zotero's interface is organized into three columns.
-The first column contains folders, so you can organize your citations.
-The second column includes all of the citations in your library or folder, and the third column includes the specific citation information of whatever citation you have highlighted:
+The first column contains folders to organize your citations.
+The second column shows the citations in your library or folder, and the third column shows citation details.
+You can customize the headings that appear based on your needs.

-This tutorial was created for health science students, but the information applies for anyone who uses Zotero.
+This tutorial was created for health science students, but the information applies all Zotero users.

 Importing Citations

-With Zotero, you can import citations with the click of a button.
 Zotero will automatically find bibliographic information on web pages you visit.
-For example, if you are reading a journal article online, Zotero's save button will change to the icon of a journal icon:
+For example, if you are reading a journal article online, the connector (Zotero's save button) will show a page icon to show it will import a journal citation:

 Zotero browser connector journal icon